BioVeL/portal-tests/README.md

 $ sudo pip3 install selenium
 ```

+### Windows 7

+> Python 3.4 should have simpler instructions, but it has not been generally released.

+Download and install the Python 3 MSI Installer from http://www.python.org/

+To install Selenium, read the instructions at http://selenium-python.readthedocs.org/en/latest/installation.html#detailed-instructions-for-windows-users

 ## Running tests

 Create a file `config.py` containing a URL for the front page of the portal,